Right After Surgery

 By the second day after surgery, you will be encouraged to do as much as you can by yourself.
 This includes going to the bathroom and taking walks in the hallways with help.

 After knee replacement, some surgeons recommend using a continuous passive motion machine (CPM) while you are in bed.
 The CPM bends your knee for you.
-Over time, the rate and amount of bending will increase.
+Over time, the rate and amount of bending can be adjusted to increase them.
 If you are using this machine, always keep your leg in the CPM when you are in bed.
 It may help speed your recovery and reduce pain, bleeding, and risk of infection.

 You will learn the proper positions for your legs and knees.
 Make sure you follow these guidelines.
 Improper positioning can injure your new hip or knee joint.